Lean Office

 Postal Service Provides Model for Lean Government

-Avatar photo By Jon Miller Published on September 10th, 2005
+Avatar photo By Jon Miller Updated on May 18th, 2026

-It would be easy to point out how non-Lean the U.S. government has been at city, state and federal levels these last few weeks.
-We’ve seen examples of lack of decision making, poor logistics, lack of alignment of goals, poor communication between functional areas and poor planning to name just a few, resulting in terrible consequences.
+It would be easy to point out how non-Lean the U.S. government has been at the city, state, and federal levels these last few weeks.
+We’ve seen examples of a lack of decision-making, poor logistics, misaligned goals, poor communication between functional areas, and poor planning, to name just a few, resulting in terrible consequences.

-Instead let’s keep it positive and look at the practical problem of Lean government and how to get started.
-One of the ways to change culture through kaizen is to start where there are easy wins to be had.
-There are many customer-oriented, repetitive, simple production type processes in government that can benefit immediately from the application of kaizen principles.
+Instead, let’s keep it positive and look at the practical problem of Lean government and how to get started.
+One way to change culture through kaizen is to start with easy wins.
+There are many customer-oriented, repetitive, simple production-type processes in government that can benefit immediately from applying kaizen principles.
 A good example of this is the postal service.

 Rather than tackling the biggest, most complicated problems (such as healthcare, social security, etc.) and being bogged down in politics, real change will come through Lean government if we fix one small thing at a time.
-As people learn that this is successful, this will change attitudes.
-As citizens and taxpayers see that cutting out government waste is possible, hopefully we will vote for more of that type of government.
+As people learn this is successful, attitudes will change.
+As citizens and taxpayers see that cutting out government waste is possible, hopefully, we will vote for more of that type of government.

-Speaking of the postal service there are several notable successes through Lean implementation.
-For instance at the postal service in Denmark they began in the year 2000, focusing on standardization in order to improve productivity, reduce lead times, and improve delivery service quality.
-The use of Value Stream Mapping, cross functional kaizen teams, employee suggestions, key performance indicator (KPI) boards, and improvement meetings while “being in Gemba (shop floor)” resulted in reduction of costs by 20% and stable service performance at 95% was achieved.
+Speaking of the postal service, there are several notable successes through Lean implementation.
+For instance, at the postal service in Denmark, they began in 2000, focusing on standardization to improve productivity, reduce lead times, and enhance delivery service quality.
+The use of Value Stream Mapping, cross-functional kaizen teams, employee suggestions, key performance indicator (KPI) boards, and improvement meetings while “being in Gemba (shop floor)” resulted in a 20% cost reduction and stable service performance at 95%.

-The article notes that changing the way they work was not easy, and changing behavior was even more difficult.
-Successful Lean implementation is almost always about creating a kaizen culture and the public sector is no exception.
-A revealing comment in the article is that the results were almost too good and too easy, meaning there are probably further gains to be had.
+Changing the way they work was not easy, and changing behavior was even more difficult.
+Successful Lean implementation is almost always about creating a kaizen culture, and the public sector is no exception.
+The results were almost too good and too easy, meaning there are probably further gains to be had.

-Closer to home, Canada Post has received some publicity for their thorough application of Lean principles.
-Andre Ouellet, the President and CEO of Canada Post, said the following during as speech in April 2003 in Montr饌l:
+Closer to home, Canada Post has received some publicity for its thorough application of Lean principles.
+Andre Ouellet, the President and CEO of Canada Post, said the following during a speech in April 2003 in Montréal:

 The Canada Post achieved a national on-time delivery of 96.7% for letter mail in 2002.
-Canada Post has been profitable eight years running.
+Canada Post has been profitable for eight years running.
 Employee satisfaction continues to improve.
-Through reductions in operating cost over the past five years Canada Post has repaid $274 million dividends and capital to the Canadian government.
-Full details of Lean implementation at Post Canada can be had in the case study at Lean Enterprise Institute website.
+Through reductions in operating costs over the past five years, Canada Post has repaid $274 million in dividends and capital to the Canadian government.

-In Japan there is an upcoming election which has large implications for government waste in Japan, as well as the Japanese postal service.
+In Japan, an upcoming election has significant implications for government waste and the Japanese postal service.
 Prime Minister Koizumi called this election when his bill to privatize the postal service was defeated.
-He would like to cut off the large amount of public works infrastructure to rural areas in Japan.
+He would like to cut back on the extensive public works infrastructure in rural areas of Japan.
 He is trying to structurally eliminate some large portions of “pork barrel spending” in American terms.

 Even if the spending on rural development is legitimate, Japan can not continue down this path.
 Japan’s national debt is 163% of GDP (Gross Domestic Product) and this is higher than any major industrialized nation.
 Compare this with 66% of GDP for the United States according to the OECD (Organization for Economic Cooperation and Development).
 A combination of declining and aging population, an increasingly urbanized population, and low economic growth make this spending unsustainable.